andrieieva-yuliia/invite-user-vue/README.md

 # invite-user
-This is a mini single-page application (SPA) designed for customizing platform users.
+A mini single-page application (SPA) designed for customizing platform users.
 When the "Invite User" button is clicked, the application displays all the data in the browser console as if it were sending a request to the server.
 The application also features a mobile layout for optimal user experience.

 [LINK](https://invite-user-vue.vercel.app/)